 ABC ANNOUNCES NOVEMBER SWEEPS PROGRAMMING

-The ABC Television Network announces highlights of its upcoming November sweeps programming, including special episodes of some of television’s biggest hit series; “ABC News -- Vote 2010” election night coverage; the 200th episode of “;” and the premiere of new series “ .”
+The ABC Television Network announces highlights of its upcoming November sweeps programming, including special episodes of some of television’s biggest hit series; “ABC News — Vote 2010” election night coverage; the 200th episode of “Dancing with the Stars;” and the premiere of new series “Skating with the Stars.”

 Editors please note: What follows is a chronological listing of programming highlights (all times Eastern); this is not a complete list of all programs airing during November sweep.
 As airdates are subject to change, please monitor ABC’s daily press bundle or ABC MediaNet at www.abcmedianet.com.

 “JIMMY KIMMEL LIVE” – Throughout sweeps, Jimmy Kimmel hosts an all-star lineup and surprises from guests including, Boxer Manny Pacquiao, who will present the audience with another musical rendition, this time with Will Ferrell as his singing partner.
 Additional guests include Harrison Ford, Patrick Dempsey, Chris Pine, Ellen Pompeo, Danny McBride, Kate Walsh, Billy Bob Thornton, Danica Patrick, and exhibition archer Randy Oitker will attempt to set a new world record by shooting seven different targets with seven different arrows fired simultaneously from one bow.
 November also brings the first interview with the winner of “Dancing with the Stars,” plus musical performances from Good Charlotte, Neil Diamond, Blake Shelton, Trey Songz, Jason Aldean, Nelly and My Chemical Romance.
 Jimmy Kimmel Live airs MONDAY-FRIDAY (12:05-1:05 a.m., ET).